Annual Conferences

 27th-30th August 2012

-19th Annual Conference of Human Dignity and Humiliation Studies in Dunedin, New Zealand, in 2012, convened and organised by Jorunn Økland, supported by Linda Hartling, and Evelin Lindner
+19th Annual Conference of Human Dignity and Humiliation Studies, in Oslo, Norway, and Portland, Oregon, USA, in 2012, titled 'In the Aftermath of the 22nd July: How to Sustain a Global Culture of Equality in Dignity or likeverd', convened and organised by Jorunn Økland, supported by Linda Hartling and Evelin Lindner

 Please see: